snax4a/shy/README.md

 7. Open pgAdmin and connect to localhost.

-8. Create a database called `shy` then adjust the DATABASE_URL in .env to set the URI with your credentials for this database.
+8. In pgAdmin (or via psql), run `server/config/shy-database.sql` to create a database called `shy` then adjust the DATABASE_URL in .env to set the URI with your credentials for this database.

 ## Running tests, creating builds & deploying to Heroku